Dual Diagnosis (Co-Occurring Disorders)

 What Is Dual Diagnosis?

-For instance, a person can be addicted to sex, drugs, alcohol or a combination of these and also have a psychiatric disorder such as schizophrenia, depression or borderline personality disorder.
-Dual diagnosis treatment addresses both conditions so that the client has a full and lasting recovery.
+For instance, we can be addicted to sex, drugs, alcohol or a combination of these and also have a psychiatric disorder such as schizophrenia, depression or borderline personality disorder.
+Dual diagnosis treatment addresses both conditions so that a full and lasting recovery can be achieved.

-The substance use disorder and psychiatric disorder may vary in severity.
-Individuals with co-occurring disorders may require intense and longer treatment periods because of extreme medical and mental health challenges.
+Substance use disorders and psychiatric disorders would vary in severity.
+Those who suffer from co-occurring disorders may require intense and longer treatment because of the difficult physical and mental health challenges.

 What Causes Co-Occurring Disorders?